PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-05 20:26:08
+Last updated: 2024-04-05 20:26:41
-Random Quote: Stay out of my territory. - Walter White
+Random Quote: One life, one choice, one moment can destroy the entire universe. - The Watcher